Updated July 15, 2023

-Leasehold improvements are not depreciated but rather amortized because the improvements actually belong to the lessor (landlord) and not the lessee (tenant).
+Leasehold improvements are not depreciated but amortized because the improvements belong to the lessor (landlord) and not the lessee (tenant).
 Hence, the lessee only possesses the right to use the asset during the tenure of the lease, which amounts to an intangible asset.
 Since intangible rights are amortized, thus leasehold improvements are also amortized and not depreciated.
-Therefore, all leasehold improvements are amortized such that the balance is eventually reduced to zero.
-Now, there are certain rules that are to be followed during the amortization accounting:
+Therefore, all leasehold improvements are amortized to reduce the balance to zero.
+Now, certain rules are to be followed during amortization accounting:

-- Lease Term Basis: If the useful life of the leasehold improvements is expected to be equal to or greater than the lease tenure, then the associated should be amortized over the lease tenure.
-For instance, if the useful life of the office partition is expected to be 10 years and the remaining lease tenure is 5 years, the asset should be amortized over the 5-year period.
+- Lease Term Basis: If the useful life of the leasehold improvements expects to be equal to or greater than the lease tenure, then the associated should amortize over the lease tenure.
+For instance, if the useful life of the office partition expects to be 10 years and the remaining lease tenure is 5 years, the asset should be amortized over the 5 years.

-- Extended Lease Term Bas is: In case the lessor offers a bargain lease rate, then the lessee has an assurance that the lease will be renewed.
-In such a scenario, the extension of the lease period is reasonably certain, and thus the asset can be depreciated over the extended period, which is capped at the asset’s useful life.
+- Extended Lease Term Bas is: If the lessor offers a bargain lease rate, the lessee assumes the lease will renew.
+In such a scenario, the lease period extension is reasonably certain.
+Thus the asset can depreciate over an extended period, which capes the asset’s useful life.

-- Leasehold improvements are the modifications that are made to the rental properties to either make them appealing for the prospective tenants or more useful for the existing tenants.
+- Leasehold improvements are the modifications made to the rental properties to make them appealing to prospective tenants or more useful for the existing tenants.

 - Leasehold improvements include changes, such as installing partitions, painting walls or other interior space, fitting customized light fixtures, changing ceiling/ flooring, etc.

 - The lessee only possesses the right to use the asset, which is an intangible asset.
-Hence, asset associated with leasehold improvements is amortized and not depreciated.
+Hence, assets associated with leasehold improvements amortize and do not depreciate.

-- The assets associated with leasehold improvements are amortized over the lesser of the useful life of the improvements or the remaining tenure of the lease or the extended lease term.
+- The assets associated with leasehold improvements are amortized over the lesser useful life of the improvements, the lease’s remaining tenure, or the lease term’s extension.